SnackFerret/Anthro-Stage/README.md

 ## The little stage that could.

-Anthro Stage is a 3D printed stage used to film micro shows for FurShows or your own projects and is currently still under development.
+Anthro Stage is a partially 3D printed stage used to film micro shows for FurShows, or your own projects and is currently still under development.

 # Documentation